seriaati/seriaati/README.md

 # About me
-👋 Hi, I'm an international student, currently studying CS in Waseda Uni.
+👋 Hi, I'm an international student from Taiwan, currently studying CS in [Waseda University](https://www.waseda.jp/top/en/).
 🌍 I speak Chinese and English.
 🐍 My most used and most loved programming languages is Python, and I use it to code things like:

 ## Discord bots
 🦢 [Shenhe](https://github.com/seriaati/shenhe_bot): My largest and most sucessful project so far (discontinued).
 🚧 [Hoyo Buddy](https://github.com/seriaati/hoyo-buddy): The rewrite of Shenhe that is in-progress.
+🔧 [Embed Fixer](https://github.com/seriaati/embed-fixer): A Discord bot that fixes social media embeds.
 💙 [Layla](https://github.com/seriaati/layla): A small bot with anime image searching features derived from Shenhe.
 📅 [Schedule Bot](https://github.com/seriaati/ScheduleBot): A collab project with other people.
 🛝 [Sugari](https://github.com/Sugari-Bot): A multi-purpose Discord bot that I contributed a small part of.